Military Spouse Student Loan Deferments

 When Your School Closes: The Veterans Eligible to Transfer School (VETS) Credit Act

-The Veterans Eligible to Transfer School Credit Act was signed into law in late December 2022.
-This legislation was created to help students attending school on the GI Bill and other VA education benefits in cases where the school closes or is disapproved for VA programs.
-How the VETS Credit Act Works The bill addresses…
+UPDATE April 23, 2025: The 2022 law, the Veterans Eligible to Transfer School Credit Act was created to help students attending school on the GI Bill and other VA education benefits in cases where the school closes or is disapproved for VA programs.
+The VA official site notes, it is necessary to use a specific…

 Post 9/11 GI Bill Guide For Spouses and Dependents